dqretro/tekkenball-brackets/README.md

 ---

 ## 🎥 Video Gallery Integration
-The **Gallery** page directly integrates with [Harry’s Tournament Tracker API](https://therollingbuffoons.zapto.org/tournamenttracker/videos).
+The **Gallery** page directly integrates with the Tournament Tracker API.

-- API supports direct requests (no more CORS proxy required).
-- `gallery.js` fetches videos directly from Harry’s database.
+- `gallery.js` fetches videos directly from the API.
 - Videos are dynamically filtered by **year** and displayed with thumbnails linking to YouTube.
-- Fully synced with Harry’s curated database of DQRetro content.
+- Fully synced with DQRetro's content.

 ---